snowdayclub/mosquitto-docker/README.md

 openssl genrsa -out server.key 2048
 ```

-* Create a server certificate request: Do not omit the org name and
+* Create a server certificate request: do not omit the org name and
 the  **common name** (`localhost` or FQDN)
 ```
 openssl req -new -key server.key -out server.csr -sha256